-Later in medieval times Azerbaijan became the seat of varying empires.
-It has always been a bridge between east and west and between Asia and Europe and the culture has a history of uniting the west and east and Europe and Asia.
-As a result Azerbaijan has incorporated the many traditions of the peoples that surround their country.
-The reason for this is that the caravan routes of the Silk Road have always crossed Azerbaijan.
-It served as the “gate” between mysterious faraway China and rich Europe.
+In late medieval times Azerbaijan became the seat of varying Empires.
+Geographically and culturally, it has always been a bridge uniting east and west and between Asia and Europe.
+As a result, Azerbaijan has incorporated the many traditions of the peoples that surround their country.
+One of the reason for this is that the caravan routes of the Silk Road have always crossed Azerbaijan.
+Thereby it served as the gateway between mysterious faraway China and rich Europe.

-In the 1st – 2nd centuries BC the busiest route started from China and India crossing Central Asia, the Caspian Sea and went across the territory of Azerbaijan.
-There it split into two roads: one led upstream the Kura towards Colchis and Iberia, the second went along the western coast of the Caspian Sea.
+In the 1st – 2nd centuries BC the busiest route started from China and India.
+It crossed Central Asia, the Caspian Sea and went across the territory of Azerbaijan.
+There it split into two roads.
+The first led upstream the Kura towards Colchis and Iberia, the second went along the western coast of the Caspian Sea.

-Azerbaijan was the safest of the entire Silk Road and attracted merchants.
-Another attraction was the fact that the most of the way included transportation by water which was the cheapest method.
-As a result that section was durable, stable and intensive as well as one of the major destinations of the Silk Road in antiquity.
+Azerbaijan was known as the safest of the entire Silk Road and therefore attracted many merchants.
+Another key attraction was the fact that the most of the way allowed transportation by water, which was the cheapest method.
+As such, that section was durable, stable and vibrant.
+It was one of the major destinations of the Silk Road in antiquity.

 It was along these split branches of the Silk Road that the numerous individual cities of Azerbaijan were founded.
-During early Middle Ages Azerbaijan still remained the important centre of the route.
-And Barda, which became the capital of Azerbaijan in the 5th century, was considered the world’s greatest trading centre on one of branches of the Silk Road and until the 10th century was one of the greatest centres of crafts of the entire Middle East.
+During early Middle Ages Azerbaijan still remained at the important centre of the route.
+Barda, which became the capital of Azerbaijan in the 5th century, was considered the world’s greatest trading centre on one of branches of the Silk Road.
+Moreover, until the 10th century was one of the greatest centres of crafts of the entire Middle East.

-Talented craftsmen offered foreign merchants a great variety of useful goods – graceful jewellery, wind and string musical instruments, expensive weaponry, magnificent carpets, local sorts of silk.
-The merchants took to Europe oil, jewellery, salt, mercury, alum, wool, flax, cotton, mineral dyes, medicines and many other things out from there.
+Talented craftsmen offered foreign merchants a great variety of useful goods – graceful jewellery, wind and string musical instruments, expensive weaponry, magnificent carpets and of ocourse, local types of silk.
+The merchants took to Europe; oil, jewellery, salt, mercury, alum, wool, flax, cotton, mineral dyes, medicines and many other things from Barda.
 Copper items were especially famous: kitchen ware, trays, candlesticks, astronomical devices.

 Wars with the Sunni Ottoman Empire, the arch rivals of the Safavids, the current rulers, continued during the reign of Shah Tahmasp.
-The important Safavid cities of Shamakha, Ganja and Baku were occupied by Ottomans in the 1580s.
+Briefly, the important Safavid cities of Shamakha, Ganja and Baku were occupied by Ottomans in the 1580s.

 The reign of Shah Abbas I the Great was represented as a high point of development of the state and he was able to repel the Ottomans and re-capture the entire Caucasus, in 1603.